alan-turing-institute/tric-dt/README.md

 ## About the TRIC-DT

-The TRIC-DTs mission is to:
+The TRIC-DTs missions are to:
 1. Carry out fundamental research relating to digital twins (DTs) that addresses the most urgent challenges facing society and achieves real-world impact.
 2. Work in line with and contibute to the sucess of the [Turing 2.0 research and innovation strategy](https://www.turing.ac.uk/about-us/our-strategy).
 3. Democratise access to DTs through active community management and engagement emplying the [TPS RCM guiding principles](https://github.com/alan-turing-institute/open-research-community-management#rcm-teams-guiding-principles)